 In B-421948, a bid protest decision issued on September 27, 2023, the GAO dismissed the protest before the filing of the agency report because the protester’s allegations were found to be legally insufficient.
 The Department of Veterans Affairs (VA) issued the relevant request for proposals (RFP) for the acquisition of advanced life support and stretcher van transportation services.
 The protester who was the incumbent on the prior contract failed to submit a proposal.
 The protester alleged that it did not submit a proposal because it did not receive a notification of solicitation posting on SAM.gov.
 The VA requested dismissal, arguing that because the contracting officer (CO) had posted the solicitation on SAM.gov, the agency had satisfied its obligation to adequately publicize the requirement.
 Thus, the agency argued that the protester had failed to state a valid legal basis for the protest.
 The GAO noted that the CO had indeed posted the solicitation on SAM.gov, where it was fully accessible to the protester.
 Additionally, the protester failed to demonstrate why its allegations regarding the failure of the SAM notification function, even if true, constituted a violation of procurement law or regulation.
 The decision explained that while the SAM notification function was a useful feature, the protester’s reliance on it could not nullify its constructive knowledge of the solicitation.
 Consequently, the protest was dismissed because the protester’s allegations were found legally insufficient.

 The GAO’s bid protest regulations require protesters to state a sufficiently detailed statement of legal and factual grounds to establish a reasonable potential that their protest allegations may have merit.
-If the allegations are based on speculation, factual inaccuracies, or flawed legal assumptions, protests may be summarily dismissed even before reaching the stage where the government is required to file an agency report.
-Contractors should be mindful that the GAO interprets its bid protest regulations as requiring protesters to set forth in their initial protests, all known legal and factual grounds supporting their allegations.
+Under the new pleading standard, protesters must provide, at a minimum, credible allegations that are supported by evidence and are sufficient, if uncontradicted, to establish the likelihood of the protester’s claim of improper agency action.
+The new standard is not a major change from the previous one for practical purposes.
+Protests containing allegations based solely on speculation, factual inaccuracies, or flawed legal assumptions are still likely to be dismissed, even before the government is required to file an agency report.
+Furthermore, contractors should be mindful that the GAO interprets its bid protest regulations as requiring protesters to set forth in their initial protests all known legal and factual grounds supporting their allegations.
 In other words, protesters are prohibited from advancing piecemeal presentation of evidence, information, or analysis.
-Thus, protesters are not only required to state sufficiently detailed statement of protest grounds but must also present all known legal and factual information to support their allegations when submitting their protests.
-Doing so is critical because they may not have the opportunity to present additional information later if the GAO determines that the information was known or should have been known to them at the time of bid protest filing.
+Thus, protesters are not only required to state a sufficiently detailed statement of protest grounds but must also present all known legal and factual information to support their allegations when submitting their protests.
+Doing so is critical because they may not have the opportunity to present additional details later if the GAO determines that the information was known or should have been known to them at the time of bid protest filing.

 This Bid Protest Insight is provided as a general summary of the applicable law in the practice area and does not constitute legal advice.
 Contractors wishing to learn more are encouraged to consult the TILLIT LAW PLLC Client Portal or Contact Us to determine how the law would apply in a specific situation.